Table of Contents Show

 Period cramps can be painful, and the degree of that pain varies from person to person.
 While for some, they may be just a slight discomfort, for others they can be painful to the extent that they cause a hindrance to day-to-day activities.

-Females who experience very painful period cramps, clots while bleeding, pelvic pain or have uterine fibroids, may have hormonal imbalance symptoms related to estrogen and progesterone.
+Females who experience very painful period cramps, clots while bleeding, pelvic pain or have uterine fibroids, may have hormonal imbalance symptoms related to estrogen and progesterone3.
 These are female sex hormones that regulate the whole reproductive system.
 PMS (Pre-Menstrual Syndrome) is another hormonal imbalance symptom that a female experiences 3-4 days before her period.

 3. Hyperpigmentation of the Skin and Easy Bruising